-The property encompasses two certificates of title, as described above in Part II, being 20 Melia Place and 43A Vipond Road.
+The sites: The property encompasses two certificates of title.
 The Applicant has been nominated as the purchaser for both of them.
 However, the development will also include subdivision of the two sites and a boundary adjustment for which the subdivision consent has been processed and granted by Auckland Council.
-The boundary adjustment will create Lot 1 (9,793m) for the RSA and associated parking, and Lot 2 (1.8257ha) for the proposed IRD.
-It is intended that Lot 1 containing the RSA building and existing carpark will be returned to the Returned Services Association.
+The boundary adjustment will create Lot 1 (9,793m2) for the RSA and associated parking, and Lot 2 (1.8257ha) for the proposed IRD.
+It is intended that Lot 1 containing the RSA building and existing carpark will be returned to the RSA.
 No development is proposed on the above depicted RSA site.

 This relationship between the two sites is not inherently clear when viewing the subject site as depicted earlier in Part II, as compared with the existing boundaries of both sites, and the sites as depicted in the above architectural plan with the proposed development.
 Now that the subdivision of the sites has been granted by Auckland Council, this relationship and the indication of the new site boundaries should clarify this relationship.
-Copies of the subdivision consent and plans as granted by Auckland Council on 21 May 2012 are attached as Appendix F. As depicted on the subdivision plan (Appendix F page 7), an easement is proposed over the vehicle access from Vipond Road through the RSA site (being Lot 1) into the development site.
+Copies of the subdivision consent and plans as granted by Auckland Council on 21 May 2012 are attached as Appendix F. As depicted on the subdivision plan (Appendix F p.7), an easement is proposed over the vehicle access from Vipond Road through the RSA site (being Lot 1) into the development site.
 The vehicle access from Melia Place will also be retained.

-Pre application discussions with Auckland Council

-The Applicant held a pre-application meeting on 11 February 2021 with Auckland Council to gain feedback.
-A copy of the advice from Auckland Council's urban design expert following this pre-application meeting minutes is included as Appendix G.

-Auckland Council initially raised two key issues with the proposal, one of which was a query around which aspects of the proposal make it an IRD, and the second was around the multi-unit built form of the development.
+Pre application discussions with Auckland Council: The Applicant held a pre-application meeting on 11 February 2021 with Auckland Council to gain feedback.
+A copy of the advice from Auckland Council's urban design expert following this pre-application meeting minutes is included as Appendix G. Auckland Council initially raised two key issues with the proposal, one of which was a query around which aspects of the proposal make it an IRD, and the second was around the multi-unit built form of the development.
 As a result of this feedback from engagement with Auckland Council, the Applicant identified potential changes it could make.
-The design response is set out in the Urban Design Assessment prepared by Jason Evans, ET Urban Design at Appendix I. As a brief overview, Mr Evans confirmed the following key design responses to these concerns:
+The design response is set out in the Urban Design Assessment prepared by Jason Evans, ET Urban Design at Appendix I. Auckland Council and the Applicant are now in agreement as regarding the proposal constituting an Integrated Residential Development.

-- The approach to the layout was further refined to limit the length of connected buildings and introduce more detached buildings in duplex format, creating a more spacious layout and to create a stronger relationship between the buildings and street frontage.
-The design purpose for this is to create a development that is "visually contained." - The Council initially expressed doubt as to whether the proposal constituted an integrated residential development.
-In response to this, design changes included amendments to also offer a pavilion building for community use, a multi games area, a petanque area, a barbecue area, retains the olive grove presently on the site, and a woodland with an associated nature-based playground. - The layout of the development and roading was revised to create a more pleasing setting for the buildings, but retaining a principal north-south road to retain a hierarchical structure.
-The roading and pedestrian movement pattern proposed is intended to enable a "human scaled" and slow speed environment. - The proposal was revised to include a greater number of duplex units in two storey format (and a reduction in the proposed number of three storey units) to influence the character of the built environment.
-The three storey buildings are located on the site where the natural slope of the site can be used advantageously to reduce the visibility of the three storey buildings.

-Accordingly, Auckland Council and the Applicant are now in agreement as regarding the proposal constituting an Integrated Residential Development.

 A second pre-application meeting was held with Auckland Council on 7 May 2021, to gain further feedback following the design changes.
-The formal pre-application meeting minutes prepared by Auckland Council for this meeting are included as Appendix H.

-As noted in these minutes, the Council had revised its earlier position on a number of issues, most notably:
+The formal pre-application meeting minutes prepared by Auckland Council for this meeting are included as Appendix H. As noted in these minutes, the Council had revised its earlier position on a number of issues, as set out below.
+More detail is provided in Appendix 00.

 The urban design specialist is now generally in support of the built form and layout, subject to further design suggestions to address bulk and mass of the duplex units as well as landscaping matters.
 The planner has confirmed that the proposal meets the definition of IRD on the basis of the requisite site area, and the detailed design of the communal facility.
 The Council has confirmed that as the activity meets the definition of an IRD, land use consent is required as a discretionary activity under Rule H3.4.1(9).
+The planner is accepting of the new level of density and subsequent reduction of building coverage on the site, and advised that the should be clarified.